 6. Lack of a Clear Vision

 A lot of planning goes into home renovation projects to ensure that the results are better than you envisioned.
-Failing to have a clear vision usually leads to design disasters with lots of small details being overlooked.
-In an attempt to avoid home makeover mistakes, homeowners often focusing on irrelevant details which add little or no value to the overall design.
+Having a clear vision usually leads to design disasters, with many small details being overlooked.
+To avoid home makeover mistakes, homeowners often focus on irrelevant details that add little or no value to the overall design.
 Before you get started, consult your home remodeling contractor and designer.
 Share your vision with them, show them your Houzz and Pinterest boards, and tour their showroom to get clarity on materials and design details.
-Ask them to come up with a detailed plan and drawings based on what you’ve shared with them and have set out to achieve.
+Ask them to develop a detailed plan and drawings based on what you’ve shared with them and have set out to achieve.
 And, of course, don’t be afraid to ask questions.
 Constant communication with your contractor will also help you exchange ideas frequently, get advice on important things to consider, and refine the plans to fit your expectations.

 7. Insufficient Planning

-Many homeowners tend to forget that a home makeover means restricted movement and or access within certain areas of the home until the project is complete – it is typically never business as usual once work begins.
-Depending on the work you are having done, some areas may be partly or completely inaccessible during the length of the project.
+Many homeowners tend to forget that a home makeover means restricted movement and/or access within certain areas of the home until the project is complete – it is typically never business as usual once work begins.
+Depending on your work, some areas may be partly or completely inaccessible during the length of the project.
 It is important to plan how you will cope without having access to important areas such as your kitchen and bathrooms.
 Do you work from home?
 Are your kids homeschooled?
 Will you have family staying with you?
-If your project will be too disruptive to your family, be sure to make alternative plans ahead of time.
-Taking a look at the various factors that make up your daily schedule and routine is crucial to planning ahead for a successful and stress-free remodel.
+If your project is too disruptive to your family, be sure to make alternative plans ahead of time.
+Looking at the various factors that make up your daily schedule and routine is crucial to planning ahead for a successful and stress-free remodel.